Rex-Royal/poc_qt_websockets/README.md

 #### WEB Installation & Running

 Keep in mind that due to self-signed certification issues with the browser, the GUI only works with insecure websockets.
-To work with secure websockets we'd need to assing the certificate to a domain and execute the WebSocket server from there, pointing the `WebSocketConf.ts` URL to the proper domain address.
+To use secure WebSockets (wss), you need to assign a valid certificate to a domain and run the WebSocket server from there, updating the WebSocketConf.ts URL to point to that domain.

-1. `cd ./app_web/`
+1. `cd app_web`
 2. `npm install`
 3. `npm run dev`